gsoules/MkDocs/digital-archive/docs/super-install-digital-archive.md

 !!! warning "Important"
     The `db.ini` file tells Omeka how to access the database.
-Any errors, typos, or incorrect information in this file will prevent Omeka from running.
+Any errors, typos, or incorrect information in this file will prevent Omeka from running and result in the display of a fatal error.

 ## Enable errors and logging